China's Huaxia Bank says rogue employee sold troubled wealth product

-BEIJING (Reuters) - China’s Huaxia Bank Co Ltd (600015.SS) has blamed an employee at a Shanghai branch for selling a wealth management product without permission, after Chinese media said the product could not repay investors.
+BEIJING, Dec 3 (Reuters) - China’s Huaxia Bank Co Ltd has blamed an employee at a Shanghai branch for selling a wealth management product without permission, after Chinese media said the product could not repay investors.

 The deposit products, issued by the Zhongding Wealth Investment Center, were sold by an employee at Huaxia’s Jiading branch, in a Shanghai suburb, Huaxia said in a statement late on Sunday.